Jussi Halla-aho: Personal life

 Halla-aho lives in Eira in Helsinki with his wife Hilla Halla-aho and their four children.
 In May 2017, it was revealed that he had also had one child with another woman in 2015.
 Information was leaked to the press by the anonymous mother, who was disappointed that Halla-aho had always mentioned publicly that he only had four children.
-Halla-aho confirmed the information when asked, but declined to further comment it.
+Halla-aho confirmed the information when asked, but declined further comment.

 Halla-aho's hobbies include reading astronomy as well as pistol and rifle shooting.
 He used to be a member of Suomen Sisu, an association that seeks to promote Finnish ethnic nationalism.
 He quit the association in June 2019, but did not specify why, though stating that he sees Finnish people as an ethnic folk.
 He is not a member in any church and considers himself a moderate agnostic atheist.

 Halla-aho is occasionally referred as Mestari (Master) as a nickname among his supporters.